hibyemy/lbry.com/content/faq/accounts-and-sync.md

 ![](https://spee.ch/4/passwords-signin-password.png)

 ### Existing lbry.tv users without a password
-Existing lbry.tv users can set a password via the Settings page if password log in is preferred over email confirmation.
+Existing lbry.tv users can set a password via the Settings page if password login is preferred over email confirmation.

 ![](https://spee.ch/6/passwords-add.png)

 ### Resetting account password

 On the login screen, you'll have the option to reset an account password via email.
-Once you get the email, click the confirmation link and setup a new password.
+Once you get the email, click the confirmation link and set up a new password.

 ![](https://spee.ch/9/passwords-reset.png)

 ### Changing account password

 You can update your account password on the Settings page.
-You'll be prompted for your old password, and the new one.
+You'll be prompted for your old password and the new one.
 Existing sessions will be kept active.
 If you need them signed out for security reasons, please [contact us](/faq/support).

 ![](https://spee.ch/9/update-password.jpg)